 My publications include The Woman in the Zoot Suit: Gender, Nationalism, and the Cultural Politics of Memory (Duke University Press, 2009) and several essays about race, gender, and speculative fiction.

-I'm honored to have won UC Santa Cruz's Excellence in Teaching Award (2010) and a Ford Foundation Postdoctoral Fellowship (2001-02).
+I'm honored to have won UC Santa Cruz's Excellence in Teaching Award and a Ford Foundation Postdoctoral Fellowship.
+I'll spend 2019-20 as a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.

 I'm a first-generation college student.
 My Bachelor's degree is in English and my Ph.D. is in Ethnic Studies, with a Designated Emphasis in Gender and Women's Studies.
 My degrees are from the University of California, Berkeley.

 Originally from Los Angeles, I've lived in many cities--among them, Seoul and Madrid.
 I enjoy travel, yoga, flamenco, baking cakes, shopping in thrift stores, and photography.